 Stop and brake

-When you’re out and about, immediately put the brakes on when you stop moving, even if it’s for a short time.
-A wriggling child can get the wheels moving again and your stroller rolling into a dangerous situation.
+Ensure you immediately apply the brakes when you stop moving, even if it’s for a short time.
+A wriggling baby can re-engage the wheels and your stroller may roll into a dangerous situation.

 Use the tether strap

 Your pram or stroller must have a tether strap supplied with it.
 Always loop the tether around your wrist.
 This will help you stop the pram or stroller from rolling away when the brake isn’t on.

 - hang shopping bags on the handles as it may overload the pram or stroller and cause it to tip over

 - carry extra children in or on the pram or stroller unless it is designed to do so

 - put extra things inside the capsule or on the seat.